krishmurjani/adversarial-attacks-resnet34/readme.md

 An improved attack using Projected Gradient Descent with momentum specifically designed to remove the true class from the top-5 predictions.

 ### Task 4: Patch Attack
-(To be implemented) Concentrated attacks on small 32x32 regions of the image.
+Concentrated attacks on small 32x32 regions of the image.

 ### Task 5: Transferability Analysis
-(To be implemented) Evaluation of how our adversarial examples transfer to other model architectures.
+Evaluation of how our adversarial examples transfer to other model architectures.

 ## Key Results